Alison Brie Says She Has ‘Nothing But Love’ For Chrissy Metz After Rumored Red Carpet ‘B*tch’ Diss

 — ET Canada (@ETCanada) January 7, 2019

-Incidentally, AJ Gibson, once of the Facebook Live hosts who witnessed the entire incident firsthand, told Page Six that Chrissy Metz called Alison Brie a “babe,” not a “b*tch,” while her mic was still hot after their chat on the Golden Globes red carpet.
+Incidentally, AJ Gibson, one of the Facebook Live hosts who witnessed the entire incident firsthand, told Page Six that Chrissy Metz called Alison Brie a “babe,” not a “b*tch,” while her mic was still hot after their chat on the Golden Globes red carpet.

 “I was standing on stage with Chrissy and thought she called Alison a babe,” Gibson told Page Six.
 “Chrissy is one of the kindest women in Hollywood and is so supportive of other talented women.
 If she did happen to use the ‘other’ word, I promise it was 1,000 percent a joke.”